JohanAlvedal/PumpSteer/README.md

 * Avoids heating when prices are high
 * Goes to neutral mode when stable
 * Disables heating when it's warm outside (summer mode)
+* Pre-cools ahead of warm periods when the forecast exceeds the summer threshold
 * Lowers target temp to 16 °C during holidays
 * Learns over time how your house reacts and adjusts settings (if `autotune_inertia` is enabled)